 Once the broth is boiling, add the orzo and then the raw meatballs.

 Continue cooking until the broth boils again, then reduce to medium low and simmer until the pasta is fully cooked.
 About 10 minutes or so.
 By then, the meatballs will be cooked as well.

-Once the pasta is cooked, turn off the flame and add the dill and endive.
+Turn off the flame and add the dill and endive once the pasta is cooked.

 They just need to sit in the hot liquid until the endive wilts a bit.
 Don’t boil the endive or it gets mushy.
 You want to retain that full-bodied endive-iness that is so yummy!

 Then serve!
 Preferably with a nice rustic bread like sourdough or a crunchy ciabatta.